alekcangp/QSF/README.md

 Frame 3 - Deploy contract

 - Enter contract arguments

+- Go to Preview frame

+Frame 4 - Preview

+- Show contract arguments and ERC404 token image, generated based-on the arguments.

-- Deploy and verify ERC20 and go to frame 4
+- Deploy and verify ERC20 and go to frame 5

-- Deploy and verify ERC404 and go to frame 4
+- Deploy and verify ERC404 and go to frame 5

-Frame 4 - Deploying complete
+Frame 5 - Deploying complete

 - Link to the contract on Morph testnet

-Frame 5 - Setup wallet
+Frame 6 - Setup wallet

 - Show a network configuration for Morph testnet and Ethereum Sepolia

 - Link to Chainlist website to one-click setup

-Frame 6 - Faucet
+Frame 7 - Faucet

 - Enter wallet address 0x... or Farcaster username

-- Send 0.01 ETH to user's wallet on Morph L2 and go to Frame 7
+- Send 0.01 ETH to user's wallet on Morph L2 and go to Frame 8

-- Send 1 USDT to user's wallet on Morph L2 and go to Frame 7
+- Send 1 USDT to user's wallet on Morph L2 and go to Frame 8

 Go to Contributors

-- Frame 7 - Transaction complete
+- Frame 8 - Transaction complete

 - Link to the transaction on Morph explorer

-Frame 6 - Contributors
+Frame 9 - Contributors

 - Show last 5 contributors which sent assets to the faucet address: date, address or username, amount